 As well as being taken step by step through the winemaking process, the reader is taken through the pros and cons of contract winemaking versus your own winery, plus all the kit a well-equipped winery may need.
 We’re reassured we don’t need to buy it all in the first year, though we may have to buy it from mainland Europe as the UK doesn’t necessarily stock the most suitable for particular needs.

 The book also addressed marketing considerations, from cellar door sales to farmers’ markets and online exposure.
 Legal and regulatory information is included, all of which makes this a good one-stop-shop information source for anyone thinking of planting a vineyard.
 It may even deter a few with all the controls in the industry, and that may save those few from making the wrong decision.
 The book does what it says on the tin.

 The layout and paragraphing are not particularly easy on the eye, so I found reading it a not especially relaxed experience, but these are negligible niggles really in what is a hugely practical book, written in simple language.

-One Response to “The Winegrowers’ Handbook”
+2 Responses to “The Winegrowers’ Handbook”